kdawgsf/dp-import/PRD-SDD.md

 ### Graduate students

 1. Download all current records from the "Donor" table and the "Other" table
-1. Update all students whose grade = 8.
-Set grade = "Alum", and school = "Graduated from BCD"
+1. Update all students whose grade = 8, and set grade = 9
+1. In addition, if the school of the 8th graders is BIS, set school to "ALUM"
 1. Upload these modified records to DonorPerfect

 ### Update data for existing donors